 Not only does Valido allow testing across various device, browser and screen sizes, it also takes into consideration the testing needs for multi-country ecommerce sites.
 Its ability to test websites in different geographical locations allows quick detection of unintentional UI errors that may occur during campaign executions or catalog changes for multiple markets.

 We are currently providing online retailers a free assessment of their visual testing needs.
-Find out how you could maximize the ROI of your ecommerce with Valido.
+Find out how you could boost your ecommerce performance and maximize your ROI with Valido's assessment program.